ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 When starting a new project I like to imagine what typical application use will look like from the end-user's perspective.

-+ A user invoking `cdoc` from the command line may provide one or more C language file paths as input.
++ A user invoking `cdoc` from the command line may provide one or more paths to C language files as input.
-+ A user invoking `cdoc` from within a shell script may provide zero or more C language file paths as input.
++ A user invoking `cdoc` from within a shell script may provide zero or more paths to C language files as input.
 + A user invoking `cdoc` within a command pipeline may provide the contents of a C language file from `stdin`.
 + A C language file is not guaranteed to have the file extensions `.h` or `.c`.